DavidNguyenHuu/Brain-Game/README.md

-# memorygame
+# Brain Game
-I designed a little game to learn Jquery and to help exercise my memory.
+I designed a game to help me learn Jquery but also to exercise my brain.